 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+The company's business activities are largely unchanged compared to last year.
+Impairment of goodwill holds the same risks as last year, and continue to be in our focus.

-Key Audit Matter
+Key Audit Matters